Spontaneous magnetic field and disorder effects in BaPtAs_1-x_Sb_x_ with honeycomb network: Discussion

 From ZF-$\mu$SR of BaPtAs$_{1-x}$Sb$_x$ with the honeycomb network, the increase in the muon-spin relaxation rate $\Lambda$ was observed below $T_{\rm c}$ at $x=1.0$.
 The result of the increase in $\Lambda$ was reproducible, as observed in both the \#1 and \#2 samples, indicating the spontaneous magnetic field in the SC state.
 This suggests a time-reversal symmetry breaking SC state in $x=1.0$.
 On the other hand, the increase in $\Lambda$ below $T_{\rm c}$ was almost and completely absent for $x=0.9$ and 0.2, respectively, where As was partially substituted for Sb.
 This suggests that the spontaneous magnetic field disappears due to the introduction of disorder into the crystal structure by the As substitution.
 The temperature dependence of the magnetic penetration depth estimated from TF-$\mu$SR at $x=0.2$ and 1.0(\#2) of BaPtAs$_{1-x}$Sb$_x$ behaved like weak-coupling $s$-wave superconductivity and deduced $2\Delta_{\rm SC} / {\rm k_B} T_{\rm c}^{\rm TF}$ values were compatible with it.
 This is consistent with formerly reported $\Delta C / \gamma T_{\rm c}$, the specific-heat jump $\Delta C$ divided by the electronic specific-heat coefficient $\gamma$ and $T_{\rm c}$.~\cite{ogawa} Although the generation of spontaneous magnetic field in the SC state of $x=1.0$(\#2) is small, the TF-$\mu$SR results appear to contradict the time-reversal symmetry breaking at $x=1.0$(\#2).
 These contradictory results are able to be understood as follows.

 A possible candidate of the time-reversal symmetry breaking SC state at $x=1.0$ is the chiral $d$-wave state, a time-reversal symmetry-breaking topological SC state that a system with a hexagonal crystal structure tends to favor.~\cite{fischer,graphene} The absence of the spontaneous magnetic field at $x = 0.2$ and 0.9 suggests the change of pairing symmetry, that is, the introduction of disorder into the crystal structure seems like the introduction of non-magnetic impurities significantly suppressing an unconventional pairing like the chiral $d$-wave state.~\cite{sigrist} It is noted that the SC gap on a three-dimensional (quasi-two-dimensional) Fermi surface has point nodes (no node).
-The temperature dependence of the magnetic penetration depth showing the typical thermal-activation-type behavior at low temperatures,~\cite{ueki} does not necessarily exclude the chiral $d$-wave state, since the power-law behavior from the point-nodal excitation on the three-dimensional Fermi surface could be smeared out when the root mean squares of the Fermi velocities are sufficiently smaller than that of the quasi-two-dimensional Fermi surfaces with full gap excitations.~\cite{ueki} Therefore, the SC symmetry of $x = 1.0$ could not be $s$-wave but $d$-wave with point nodes, which would solve the discrepancy between the ZF and TF results.
+The temperature dependence of the magnetic penetration depth showing the typical thermal-activation-type behavior at low temperatures,~\cite{ueki} does not necessarily exclude the chiral $d$-wave state, since the power-law behavior from the point-nodal excitation on the three-dimensional Fermi surface could be smeared out when the root mean squares of the Fermi velocities are sufficiently smaller than that of the quasi-two-dimensional Fermi surfaces with full gap excitations.~\cite{ueki} Moreover, there are three-dimensional Fermi surfaces close to the ${\rm M}-{\rm L}$ line of the Brillouin zone tracing the saddle points of an energy band.~\cite{uzunok} This structure would support the chiral $d$-wave state, whose gap amplitude becomes maximum on the ${\rm M}-{\rm L}$ line.~\cite{fischer,graphene} Therefore, the SC symmetry of $x = 1.0$ could not be $s$-wave but chiral $d$-wave with point nodes, which would solve the discrepancy between the ZF and TF results.
 Details will be discussed elsewhere.~\cite{imazu}